infracost/infracost-orb/README.md

 ### `BITBUCKET_TOKEN`

-**Optional** BitBucket "username:password" used to post comments (e.g. "myusername:my_app_password").
+**Optional** BitBucket "username:password" used to post comments (e.g. "myusername:my_app_password"), the password needs to have `repository` scope so it can post comments.
 Using a [BitBucket App password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) is recommended.

 ## Usage